fabric8io/fabric8/docs/camelMavenPlugin.md

       <plugin>
         <groupId>io.fabric8.forge</groupId>
         <artifactId>fabric8-camel-maven-plugin</artifactId>
-        <version>${fabric8.forge.version}</version>
+        <version>2.2.114</version>
       </plugin>

-Notice the version of the maven plugin is the fabric8-forge version, and not the fabric8 version.
-These two projects have different release numbers.
+Notice the version number (current 2.2.114) is the fabric8-forge release.
+You can find the [latest release number](https://github.com/fabric8io/fabric8-forge/releases) on github.

 Then you can run the validate goal from the command line or from within your Java editor such as IDEA or Eclipse.